Filpill/blog-web/content/projects/2022-07-23-python-pipelines.md

 We can borrow the SMTP protocol to send our emails and we can avoid our GUI email environment entirely.
 Python acts as the interface and can send the email directly.

 The script can be designed to have a message template built into itself.
-Additonally, we can make a list of tuples containing the addresses and attachments you want to send to the respective parties.
+Additionally, we can make a list of tuples containing the addresses and attachments you want to send to the respective parties.

 By looping over these templates and lists, we can entirely bypass the requirement of building all the components for all the emails.